joelc1337/Job-Search-Google/README.md

 # Job-Search-Google

-By Joel Colon and Luis Abreu
+By Joel Colon, Luis Abreu, and Yves.

 Problem: Many students have little to no work experience and have trouble finding entry level jobs near them.